girlscript/winter-of-contributing/Web_Development/FrontEnd/MediaQueries.md

 ## What is Media Query?

-We can create a website for our users using different devices (desktops, laptops, tablets and smartphones) by writing code once with the help of **media queries**.
+We can create a website for users using different devices (desktops, laptops, tablets and smartphones) by writing code once with the help of **media queries**.
 Different devices has different heights and widths which are known as **breakpoints**.
 When media query at certain breakpoint becomes true, the target element receives the associated CSS. `@media` queries always come at the end of CSS code.

 ### Types of Media